firesidetoolkit/firesidetoolkit.github.io/index.md

 ## Download the Project
 To download a copy of the project, please click "Fork Me on Github" on the top left of this page.
 This will take you to the project's Github page.
-Here you will see a of files, including the markdown files that make up this site!.
+Here you will see a of files, including the markdown files that make up this site!
 The file you want is (FILL THIS IN).

 <!--Support Page